Now that video instant messaging is on the scene, there are many ways to use it, for both personal and business purposes.

 As with any form of electronic communication, there are unwritten rules of conduct.
 For instance, use and pay attention to status icons, which can tell you whether your intended partner is in the mood to receive a video instant message or even available.
 Families might want to schedule regular video instant message sessions to ensure everyone has time to attend.
 Also, business people should use communication methods with which their clients are comfortable.
 No matter how cool you think video instant messaging is, it may simply annoy a customer who views it as an intrusion.

-For lots more information about video instant messaging and related topics, take a look at the links on the next page.
+For lots more information about video instant messaging and related topics, take a look at the links below.